mgoberfield/GIFTs/README.md

 This software is written entirely in the Python language.
 Python interpreter version 2.7 or better is required.

 ## Installation
 The following instructions assume you are using a computer with a Unix-based operating system.
 Installing this software on other operating systems may require some adjustments.
-These instructions install software that decodes the traditional alphanumeric code (TAC) forms of METAR, SPECI, TAF, Space Weather<sup>1</sup>, Tropical Cyclone and Volcanic Ash advisories and encodes them into IWXXM equivalents.
+These instructions install software that decodes the traditional alphanumeric code (TAC) forms of METAR, SPECI, TAF, Space Weather, Tropical Cyclone and Volcanic Ash advisories and encodes them into IWXXM equivalents.

-To install the GIFTs<sup>2</sup> package system-wide, use Python's setuptools package and issue the following commands:
+To install the GIFTs<sup>1</sup> package system-wide, use Python's setuptools package and issue the following commands:

 	$ cd /path/to/install/directory
 	$ git clone git@github.com:NOAA-MDL/GIFTs.git